gtrant/eraser/eraser5/README.txt

    This version of Eraser runs on Windows 2000, XP and all editions of Vista.
 Windows XP x64 and all 64-bit SKUs of Vista can also be used (the 64-bit version will be chosen automatically).
-   Windows 7 installs may work but Eraser 5 is not currently tested under that platform.
+   Windows 7 installs may work but Eraser 5 is not supported under that platform.

 ----------------------------------------------------------------